Bio

 Other past collaborations and solo projects include work with Andrew Lafkas’ large ensemble, Alternate Models, presenting “Two Paths with Active Shadows Under Three Moons and Surveillance” at Experimental Intermedia and Eyebeam in NYC; “Survival Of Laments” a live improvisation with Margarida Garcia and Manuel Mota at Festival Oude Muziek 2018, Utrecht.
 She showcased an improvised sound performance titled “Transitory Freezing of Perpetual Motion” with Jenny Graf and dancers at the Here-10 Evenings Festival in Sweden, created live improvised sound interaction with the performance artist Narcissister, and composed an original soundtrack for the Single Channel Video “Ten Ways of Doing Time,” directed by James Fotopoulos and Laura Parnes in 2013.

 Bassett’s involvement with the band Un, formed in the early 1990s, showcased her distinctive approach to sound.
 Un, known for their hypnotic and dissonant soundscapes, released their self-titled album “Un” (1996) and tour-only 7” on the legendary Siltbreeze label.
-Another notable collaboration for Bassett was with Double Leopards, an experimental collective that emerged in the late 1990s.
-With their improvisational and exploratory approach, Double Leopards created densely layered sonic tapestries that blurred the boundaries between noise, drone, and psychedelia.
-Bassett’s involvement with the band resulted in a number of releases, including “Halve Maen” (2003) and “A Hole Is True” (2004).
-Bassett’s musical journey also led her to join forces with Pete Nolan and Steve Gunn, in the band GHQ.
-GHQ’s music delves into folk-infused territories, blending intricate guitar work and improvisation.
-Their collaborative efforts produced celestial raga-drenched drone albums such as “Cosmology of Eye” (2006) and “Crystal Healing” (2007).
-Bassett was also a member of Hototogisu alongside Matthew Bower.
-Together, they created blistering and intense sonic landscapes laced with smoked-drenched noise psychedelia.
+Double Leopards, an experimental collective that emerged in the late 1990s, created densely layered sonic tapestries that blurred the boundaries between noise, drone, and psychedelia.
+Bassett’s involvement with other bands in the early aughts include GHQ, Hototogisu and Zaika, delving into celestial raga-drenched drones and blistering sonic landscapes laced with smoked-drenched noise psychedelia.
 In addition to her collaborations, Bassett has released solo material under the moniker Zaimph.
 As Zaimph, she created cracked-raga song structures with dense electronic and synthesizer drones to create soundscapes where a lurking apocalypse is eclipsed by shimmering, meditative beauty.
 Her solo works often feature layers of vocals, guitar manipulations, percussive scrapings, and hypnotic textures, creating immersive sonic environments.
 Notable releases under the Zaimph moniker include “Sexual Inifity” (2006); “Between the Infinite and the Finite” (2016) and “Rhizomatic Gaze” (2018).
 Her work has left an indelible mark on the experimental music scene and has mapped regions still only dimly understood by subsequent sonic travelers.

 Back to Top